sydammani2003/About_Me/README.md

 - 💞️ I’m looking for Internship
 - 📫  reach me at https://www.linkedin.com/in/sydam-manikyala-rao-672796245/

-From the scenic heights of Himachal Pradesh to the vibrant cityscapes of Hyderabad, my journey has been nothing short of an adventure.
-My academic story began at Bharati Vidyapeet School in Himachal, where I laid the foundation of my education alongside my elder brother.
-The next chapter unfolded in Hyderabad at St. Mark's High School, where I thrived and set my sights on the future.

-With a passion for technology, I earned a place at Vellore Institute of Technology, pursuing a degree in Computer Science.
-My time there was marked by exciting projects, a dynamic role in the ACM club's technical team, and a thrilling internship as a GIS developer at a startup.
-Each experience has been a step towards my dream, and I can't wait to see where this path leads next.
+My journey in the world of technology began at a very young age.
+At just one year old, I moved with my family to the serene landscapes of Himachal Pradesh, where I completed my primary education at Bharati Vidyapeet School.
+Growing up with a biological elder brother, I soon transitioned to the bustling city of Hyderabad, where I graduated from St. Mark's High School.

+My passion for computer science led me to secure a seat at the prestigious Vellore Institute of Technology.
+During my bachelor's program, I immersed myself in a multitude of projects, honing my skills and pushing the boundaries of innovation.
+My dedication earned me a spot as a technical team member in the ACM club, where I collaborated with brilliant minds to solve complex problems.

+Eager to apply my knowledge in real-world scenarios, I seized the opportunity to work as a GIS developer intern at a startup.
+This experience, coupled with my freelancing role as a Subject Matter Expert, allowed me to refine my expertise and broaden my horizons.
+Additionally, I ventured into the dynamic world of cryptocurrency, gaining valuable insights as a crypto broker.

+As I continue to explore the endless possibilities in technology, I am excited to share my journey and contributions with the world through my GitHub profile.
+Welcome to my digital portfolio, where passion meets innovation!